 I relocated from Calgary to Vancouver to be closer to my daughter, Jessica, in July of 2007, after I retired from teaching.
 When I joined Temple, the Temple Executive Director suggested that I join Sisterhood to meet new friends.
 I joined the membership committee and after a couple of years on the committee became Co-VP, Membership Development.
 Other than exploring this wonderful Vancouver that I now call home, I like to golf, hike and be the forever learner.

-It’s been six years since I moved to Vancouver from Calgary and joined the Temple Sholom community.
-In that time, I’ve been involved in the Temple school, both as a teacher and interim principal, while Jen Jaffe was on Maternity leave (twice in fact!)
+I joined the Temple Sholom community after moving to Vancouver from Calgary in 2010.
+Once here, I became involved in the Temple school, both as a teacher and interim principal while Jen Jaffe was on Maternity leave (twice in fact!)
 For my spiritual enrichment, Torah study on Shabbat mornings has provided a place to ask big questions and when followed by Naomi’s chanting and our Rabbis’ thoughts at services, I am well enriched.
-As far as sisterhood is concerned, I participated in many sisterhood events before joining the board in 2015 – taking my husband dancing at the Autumn Fling is a huge favourite of mine.
-Since joining the board, I have learned a lot about the wide range of work sisterhood does, but my focus has been on the (hopefully first annual) Women’s Seder.
-I retired last year and so far have found that grandchildren, books, community, cooking and eating great food, in addition to discovering Vancouver are forming a good life.
+As far as sisterhood is concerned, I participated in many sisterhood events before joining the board in 2015 as Vice-President, Programming, such as taking my husband dancing at the Autumn Fling which is a huge favourite of mine.
+Since joining the board, I have learned a lot about the wide range of work sisterhood does, but my focus has been on the Women’s Seder.
+Since my retirement in 2015, I have found that, in addition to Sisterhood, grandchildren, books, community, cooking and eating great food, in addition to discovering Vancouver are forming a good life.

 I have been a member of Temple Sholom and Sisterhood since 1985.
-Sisterhood was a great way to get involved with Temple Activities and meet some amazing women.
-I was on the Sisterhood excecutive for about 12 years : 6 as a Vice president and Co-president with Gayda Coblin from 2000 to 2002.
-I am a native Calgarian and my career was in Fashion which resulted in a couple of fun fashion shows during my time on the board.
-In 2002 I bought and ran a bakery on Mayne Island for 5 years-sisterhood even visited for an outing which demonstrates the power of the friendships in Sisterhood.
-Upon returning to Vancouver in 2007 I became a volunteer with the Jewish Food Bank and now run the JFB as a part time job.
-In partnership with Gayda, we solicit all the baking for the Autumn Fling.
-As Vice president of Social Action I hope to create programs with my committee to impact the 16% of Jews living in poverty in Vancouver.
+Sisterhood was a great way to get involved with Temple activities and meet some amazing women.
+I was on the Sisterhood executive for about 12 years: 6 as a Vice president and then Co-President with Gayda Coblin from 2000 to 2002.
+I am a native Calgarian and my career was in fashion and I undertook a couple of fun fashion shows for Sisterhood.
+In 2002 I bought and ran a bakery on Mayne Island for 5 years; Sisterhood even visited for an outing which demonstrates the power of the friendships in Sisterhood.
+Upon returning to Vancouver in 2007, I became a volunteer with the Jewish Food Bank and then in 2014 I joined the Sisterhood board as Co-Vice-President, Social Action & Community Action, initiating Soup Schvesters.
+I am grateful to have received the Jan Pollock Volunteer Recognition award in June 2017.

-In 1975, I moved to Vancouver from Montreal with the intention of staying one year only.
-Forty-one years later, I am still here because I can’t think of a reason to leave!
+In 1975, I moved to Vancouver from Montreal with the intention of staying one year only but I am still here because I can’t think of a reason to leave!
 I joined Temple Sholom in 1991.
 From that time, I volunteered in the Judaica Gift Shop on Sunday mornings, initially because I couldn’t think of anything else to do while my kids were in religious school, but finally because it was a fun connection to the synagogue and sisterhood.
 In 2010, I retired from my position as business analyst at BC’s Children’s and Women’s Hospital.
 With retirement, I became more active in sisterhood.
 I am co-chair of Sisterhood’s Book-and-Bite book club.
 I prefer to read non-fiction, but because I belong to three book clubs, I read a lot of fiction, too, which I find is better for small-talk!
-For the past two years, I have been very involved in behind-the-scenes work on the Autumn Fling.
-As a child, I remember how active my mother was in her sisterhood, and I took it for granted that all synagogues have sisterhoods as dynamic as Temple Sholom’s.
-It was a surprise, therefore, to learn recently that ours is the only active sisterhood in the Lower Mainland.
+For the past two years, I have been very involved in behind-the-scenes work on the Autumn Fling and in 2017 I am starting a new role as Sisterhood Treasurer.
+As a child, I remember how active my mother was in her sisterhood, and I took it for granted that all synagogues have sisterhoods as dynamic as ours.
+It was a surprise to learn that ours is the only active sisterhood in the Lower Mainland.
 I am pleased to be associated with such a wonderful group of women.

 I have been a Temple member since 2003 and a Sisterhood member since 2005.
 Having spent my working life as an Executive Assistant, I semi-retired in l990 and began working with my husband in the family business.
 Upon complete retirement, volunteering became my focus.
 Some favorite volunteer jobs are: L’Chaim ADC (Board member), Vancouver Opera, Vancouver Symphony, Jewish Film Festival, and Louis Brier Auxiliary (Board member).
 In Sisterhood, I am responsible for the YES Fund cards of WRJ, and I enjoy participating in the Women’s Knitting Circle.

-I have been a member of Temple Sholom since 1981 when my husband and I moved to Vancouver from New Westminster.
-I have served on the Temple Board in various positions including Recording Secretary, Vice-President and President.
+I have been a member of Temple Sholom since 1981 and I served on the Board of Temple Sholom in various positions including Recording Secretary, Vice-President and President.
 I joined Sisterhood soon after joining the Temple and promptly found myself as President.
 I have continued to support Sisterhood over the years, and presently I enjoy the position as Choir Director of the Sisterhood Choir.
 I especially love working with this group and find it extremely rewarding.
 I have been married to my awesome husband, Gordon for 40 years, have two wonderful adult children, Rebecca and Avi, two dogs, Lenny B and Quincy and I am now retired after having taught for 33 years as a music specialist with the Surrey School District.